 Everest Base Camp Trek is a moderate to strenuous trek, where trekkers should have previous experience and good physical fitness.
 If you are a beginner and looking for a short and easy trek in Nepal, some of our short programs below may fit your choice.
 These treks do not require previous training and are suitable for every age group.
 Everest View Comfort Trek, Everest Sherpa Cultural Trek, Langtang Valley Trek, Ghorepani Poon Hill Trek, and Mardi Himal Trek.

 When is the best time to do the Everest Base Camp Trek?

 The best time to do the Everest Base Camp Trek is when the weather is favorable and the mountain views are clear.
 There are two most preferred seasons to visit the Everest Base Camp: spring and autumn season.

 The spring (March-May) is the best to do the Everest Base Camp Trek.
 The days are warm, and the skies are clear with blue skies with unobstructed panoramic views of the mountain.
 The forests are filled with blooming rhododendrons all over the mountains.

 The next best season is the autumn season (late September-early November).
 Although the nights are colder, the views are clear and stunning.

-Winter (December and January) can also be a good season to visit Everest base Camp.
+Winter (December and January) can also be a good season to visit the Everest base Camp.
 This is the coldest season in Nepal, the weather is dry with mild days, but the nights can be extremely cold, with temperatures ranging from -20 to -30 degrees in the mountains.
-The trekking trail are less crowded compared to other seasons.
-This can be the best season to those who can take up the challenge with appropriate clothing and equipment.
+The trekking trail is less crowded compared to other seasons.
+This can be the best season for those who can take up the challenge with appropriate clothing and equipment.